Blade II: Plot

 Whistler returns to the group after locating the Reaper nest beneath the sewers.
 Nyssa dissects a dead Reaper and learns that their hearts are encased in durable bone.
 Scud and Whistler issue new UV weapons for the team and a UV-emitting bomb to take out the entire nest.
 Entering the Reaper nest at dawn, Lighthammer transforms into a Reaper and kills Snowman.
 Verlaine sacrifices herself to kill Lighthammer by exposing them both to sunlight.
 Chupa turns on Whistler in retaliation for Priest's death, but Whistler secretly releases a cartridge of Reaper pheromones into the air, luring a horde that kills and devours Chupa.
 Asad and Nyssa are ambushed, and Asad is killed.
 Blade saves Nyssa and detonates the UV bomb, killing all the Reapers except Nomak.
 Nyssa and Reinhardt manage to evade the blast, but Nyssa is seriously injured until Blade allows her to drink his blood to survive.

 Damaskinos's forces arrive and capture Blade, Whistler, and Scud.
-Damaskinos revealed that the Reapers exist due to his efforts to engineer a stronger breed of vampires devoid of their natural weaknesses.
+Damaskinos reveals that the Reapers exist due to his efforts to engineer a stronger breed of vampires devoid of their natural weaknesses.
 Nomak, the first Reaper, is his own son, whom Damaskinos considers a failure.
 Scud reveals himself to be one of Damaskinos's familiars, but Blade, who already suspected this, kills him with the explosive he planted on Reinhardt earlier, which Scud originally thought was a dud until Blade secretly swapped it with a real explosive.

-Damaskinos plans to harvest Blade's blood to develop an immunity to sunlight and create a new, invincible breed of vampires.
+He plans to harvest Blade's blood to develop an immunity to sunlight and create a new, invincible breed of vampires.
 Whistler frees himself, escapes from Reinhardt, and rescues a weakened Blade.
 Reinhardt shoots at the two, but Blade falls into Damaskinos's blood pool, restoring his strength.
 He fights his way through Damaskinos's henchmen and kills Reinhardt.